-The project will be funded by the Swiss Commission for Technology and Innovation (CTI).
+The project is funded by the Swiss Innovation Agency (Inno Suisse).

 Lucerne University of Applied Sciences and Arts

 Mistra Future Fashion was founded in 2011 by the Swedish Foundation for Strategic Environmental Research and is a cross-disciplinary research programme that envisages achieving a closed loop in the fashion and textile industry, while also seeking to promote sustainable consumption.
-The programme is divided into four areas: Design, Textile Production, Consumers and Textile Recycling.
+The programme is divided into four areas: Design, supply chain, users and Recycling.
 Over 50 research and industry partners, including TEXAID, are now participating in the research programme.

 Mistra Future Fashion

-The Re:Mix project belongs to the fourth research area of Mistra Future Fashion – textile recycling.
-The objective of this project is to separate nylon and elastane fibres from mixed materials so that they can be recycled.
+The Re:Mix project belongs to the fourth research area of Mistra Future Fashion – recycling.
+The objective of this project is to separate nylon and elastane fibers from mixed materials so that they can be recycled.